U.S. shoots down "high-altitude object" over Alaska at the direction of President Biden, White House says

 Kirby, asked about the possibility of another object floating over U.S. airspace, said he "can confirm that the Department of Defense was tracking a high-altitude object over Alaska in the last 24 hours."
 The Pentagon is still assessing this latest object, and it's not clear who owns it or what its purpose was.
 The presence of surveillance equipment could not yet be confirmed, U.S. officials said.

 Kirby said this latest object was the size of a "small car," and over a "very sparsely populated" area, allowing for it to be taken down more easily than the Chinese spy balloon that was larger than the Statute of Liberty.
 Kirby said the president's main concern was the threat this latest object posed to civilian flights.
-This latest object landed off the Alaskan coast.
+This latest object was taken down off the Alaskan coast.

 "The object was flying at an altitude of 40,000 feet and posed a reasonable threat to the safety of civilian flight," Kirby said.
 "Out of an abundance of caution and at the recommendation of the Pentagon, President Biden ordered the military to down the object and they did, and it came inside our territorial waters.
 Those waters right now are frozen but inside territorial airspace and over territorial waters.
 Fighter aircraft assigned to U.S. Northern Command took down the object within the last hour."